-We have operations that expose us to currency risk in the British Pound Sterling, the Canadian Dollar, the Euro, the Mexican Peso, and the New Taiwanese Dollar.
+We have operations that expose us to currency risk in the British Pound Sterling, the Canadian Dollar, the Euro, the Mexican Peso, the New Taiwanese Dollar, and the Australian Dollar.
 Amounts invested in our foreign operations are translated into U.S. Dollars at the exchange rates in effect at the balance sheet date.
 The resulting translation adjustments are recorded as accumulated other comprehensive income, a component of stockholders' equity in our consolidated balance sheets.
 We do not currently hedge our exposure to potential foreign currency translation adjustments.

-Borrowings under our revolving line of credit, subject us to market risk resulting from changes in interest rates related to our floating rate bank credit facilities.
-If we were to make such borrowings, a hypothetical 100 basis point increase in variable interest rates may result in a material impact to our financial statements.
+Borrowings under our revolving lines of credit subject us to market risk resulting from changes in interest rates related to our floating rate bank credit facilities.
+For such borrowings, a hypothetical 200 basis point increase in variable interest rates may result in a material impact to our financial statements.
 We do not currently have any derivative contracts to hedge our exposure to interest rate risk.
 During each of the periods presented, we have not experienced a significant effect on our business due to changes in interest rates.